All articles

 Setting up traditional test automation in CI/CD means:

 That's weeks of work before a single test runs in CI.
-And someone has to maintain it forever.
+And someone has to maintain it indefinitely.

 No-code testing tools skip all of that.
 You write the test, point it at your CI trigger, and it runs.
 The tool manages browsers, parallelization, and infrastructure.